 The following information must be able to be described:

-Component nodes: representatives for elements in the electric system, e.g. actuators, sensors, ECUs and in comparison with network nodes additionally inliners and splices.
+Component nodes: representatives for elements in the electric system, e.g. actuators, sensors, ECUs and in comparison, with network nodes additionally inliners and splices.
 Furthermore, there must be a concept for the rough description of the internal architecture of a component node.

 Component ports: representatives for the pins of the component node

-Connections: representative of a direct electrically conducting connection between the related component ports out of the perspective of a single core wire connection.
+Connections: representative of a connectivity between the related component ports out of the perspective of a single core wire connection.
+Connections shall not make any assumptions about the topological representation.
 On the basis of connections, it must be possible to define connection groups and routing definitions (see chapter 3.3.7).

 Wiring